ivoryjones/Project-5/README.md

 Added code to make the map resize for multiple screen sizes.

-HubSpot Github for offline theme and language, only added JavaScript because css didn't pass validator
+HubSpot Github for offline.
+Installed Eager to my website and added offline js to index.html and css language.
+CSS passed validation.

 Minifiled inlined css